-Life Insurance covers an individual and is taken by the individual themselves.
-The primary goal of this cover is to provide a measure of financial security to the policy holder’s family in case of the holder’s demise.
-Besides this, there may be several other riders and clauses added on the policy depending on the holder’s requirement.
+The meaning of Life Insurance means that it covers an individual and the individual takes it by themselves.
+The primary goal of this cover is to provide a measure of financial security to the policyholder’s family in case of the holder’s demise.
+Besides this, there may be several other riders and clauses added to the policy depending on the holder’s requirement.

-There are two ways life insurance can be bought:
+There are two ways to buy life insurance:

 - Personal Life Insurance